 Apple has joined the ranks of Netflix, Hulu, Amazon Prime Video, Disney+, and HBO Max with its own exclusive streaming service.
-Apple TV+, which launched on November 1, 2019, features a wide assortment of TV shows funded by Apple’s mountainous cash pile.
+Apple TV+, which launched on November 1, 2019, features a wide assortment of shows and many more in the pipeline funded by Apple’s mountainous cash pile.

 Below, you’ll find a compendium of everything we know about the ambitious platform, and we’ll keep it updated as the service evolves.